 A Quick History Of MRP And ERP

 MRP systems were first created in the 1960s when computer usage became prominent in the manufacturing industry.
-There was an increased need for companies to find a way to manage materials and costs during manufacturing, and MRPs were the answer.
+There was an increased need for companies to find a way to manage materials and costs during manufacturing to factor into their production schedule, and MRPs were the answer.

 MRP systems evolved into MRP II software during the 1980s to meet additional needs like master scheduling, rough-cut capacity planning, capacity requirements planning, sales and operations planning (S&OP), and other concepts.
 The software allowed for accurate forecasting and resulted in cost-savings.